jgromes/ArduPod/arduino/AP_Utils/README.md

 * `moveServo(uint8_t servo, int deg. bool smooth, float speed)`

   Move servo number `servo` (numbering consistent with Adafruit PWM Shield from 0 to 15) to position `deg` (where 0 and 180 degrees are the servos physical boundaries).
 If `smooth` is set to `True` then the movement will be smooth.
-The `speed` attribute is the speed at which the servo will move, with higher value meaning slower movement.
+The `speed` arguement is optional and defines the speed at which the servo will move, with higher value meaning slower movement.
+The default value is 2.
 The value for this can vary for each servo type, most common values are from 2.0 to 5.0.
-(WIP)

 * `reset(void)`